 When you begin the homebuying process, whether you’re getting prequalified for a loan or ready to submit a complete mortgage application, chances are you’ll be working with a Loan Officer.
-A Loan Officer, also referred to as a Loan Originator or LO, is a licensed mortgage professional that can provide information and guidance about varying loan programs for which you may be eligible.
-Your LO also gathers your personal financial information to complete your loan application and is typically your main point of contact and source of updates throughout the mortgage process.
+A Loan Officer, also referred to as a Loan Originator or LO, is a licensed mortgage professional that may provide information and guidance about varying loan programs for which you may be eligible.
+Your LO may also gather your personal financial information needed to close your loan and is typically your main point of contact and source of updates throughout the mortgage process.

 So what does your Loan Officer want you to know as you prepare for the exciting milestone that is buying a home?
 According to David Hosterman, top producer for Castle & Cooke Mortgage, here are three things your LO wants you to know:

 As the lender, we are required to verify your employment in order to fund the loan.
 Should your employment status change at any point between application and funding, the loan could be jeopardized.
 The final verification typically occurs three days prior to closing.

 Prior to the funding of your loan, we, the lender, are required to verify that you, the borrower, have not opened any additional credit lines.
 Changes to your credit file could also greatly jeopardize the loan.
 The final credit verification also typically takes place three days before closing.